Barratry (common law)

-Barratry (/ˈbærətri/ BARR-ə-tree, from Old French barat ("deceit, trickery")) is a legal term that, at common law, described a criminal offense committed by people who are overly officious in instigating or encouraging prosecution of groundless litigation, or who bring repeated or persistent acts of litigation for the purposes of profit or harassment.
+Barratry (/ˈbærətri/ BARR-ə-tree, from Old French barat ("deceit, trickery")) is a legal term that, at common law, described a criminal offence committed by people who are overly officious in instigating or encouraging prosecution of groundless litigation, or who bring repeated or persistent acts of litigation for the purposes of profit or harassment.

 Although it remains a crime in some jurisdictions, barratry has frequently been abolished as being anachronistic and obsolete.

 If barratrous litigation is deemed to be for the purpose of silencing critics, it is known as a strategic lawsuit against public participation (SLAPP).
 Jurisdictions that otherwise have no barratry laws may have SLAPP laws.

 Barratry by country

 Australia

 In Australia, the term barratry is predominantly used in the first sense of a frivolous or harassing litigant.
 The concept has fallen into disuse in Australia.

 New South Wales

 The offence of being a common barrator was abolished in New South Wales by Section 4A of the Maintenance, Champerty and Barratry Abolition Act 1993.